 Featuring beautifully executed takes on classic Asian food, Supernormal is a favourite along Flinders Lane.
 A neon-red cherry and katakana characters outside are a nod to the restaurant’s Japanese influence.
-There’s plenty of inspiration from China too, from pot sticker dumplings to Szechuan lamb with spring onion pancake.
-Don’t leave without trying the lobster rolls or the peanut butter parfait.
+There’s plenty of inspiration from China too, from pot sticker dumplings to slow cooked Xinjiang lamb with sesame seed flatbread.
+Don’t leave without trying the Kakigori Japanese shaved ice with toffee apple and hibiscus, or the peanut butter parfait.

 You’re guaranteed a great night out at Chin Chin.
 Modelled on the dining halls of Asia with a shared eating concept, the restaurant has been packing in the punters since opening in 2011.
 The big queues (a much talked-about feature by reviewers) are justified – the food is extremely good.
 Safe bets include the crispy soft-shell crab, green papaya salad and dry red curry.

 At Melbourne’s original all-day eatery, patrons line up for Cumulus Inc. from dawn to dusk.
-Highlights of the breakfast menu include a baked egg shakshuka and freshly made madeleines with lemon curd.
-Poached blue eye with smoked mussels steal the dinner show, and the salted caramel tart is good enough to devour.
+Highlights of the breakfast menu include a baked egg shakshouka and freshly made madeleines with lemon curd.
+Slow roast lamb shoulder with almond and smoked paprika steals the dinner show, and the buttermilk pannacotta is good enough to devour.

 Lucy Liu is bringing sexy back to Asian dining.
 A pared-back, cosy underground space – taste your way through kingfish sashimi, sticky pork belly and peking duck dumplings.
 Snap your chopsticks, this is going to be a cracker.